An easy way to make DIY stocking holders. Follow this step by step tutorial to make some new Christmas decor for your home.

 I made two different types – one was stained with stenciled lettering and the other way was all painted.
 I’ll explain how to do both!

 First up is the stained one.
-Cut all the wood pieces you need.
+Cut all the wood pieces you need with a miter saw or jigsaw.
 I cut my top pieces 5 1/2 x 5 1/2 inches and the bases 5 1/2 x 4 inches.

 Then stain your wood.
 I love dark walnut color.
 Apply with a brush and then wipe off excess with an old shirt or towel.

 I made one set that said NOEL and one that read PEACE.
-I have a family of 5 so I used PEACE for my stocking holders.
+I have a family of 5 so I used PEACE for my stocking holders DIY.

 Apply the vinyl to the block.
 You probably don’t need transfer tape for this small of a project.